Undergraduate Admissions

 In evaluating candidates for admission, the University seeks an entering class whose collective strengths will foster excellence within the University community; enhance the education of everyone within it; provide for the leadership of the educational, governmental, scientific, business, humanistic, artistic, and professional institution of the state, nation, and world; and enrich the lives of all the people of North Carolina.

-The University evaluates individual candidates rigorously, holistically, and compassionately.
+The University evaluates individual candidates comprehensively, individually, and compassionately.
 The members of the admissions committee seek to assess the ways in which each candidate will likely contribute to the campus community and enable the University to fulfill its mission.
-The qualities we seek include intellect, talent, curiosity, and creativity; leadership, kindness, and courage; honesty, perseverance, perspective, and diversity.
+The qualities we seek include intellect, integrity, kindness, courage, creativity, curiosity, leadership, and initiative.
 Although we expect each successful candidate to demonstrate strength in many of these areas, we do not expect every candidate to be equally strong in all of them.
 Just as there is no formula for admission, there is no list of qualities or characteristics that every applicant must present.

-In evaluating each candidate’s academic record, the admissions committee considers not only the student’s grades but also the courses attempted.
+In evaluating each candidate’s academic record, the admissions committee considers not only the student’s grades but also the courses attempted within the context of the school's and local community's course offerings.
 Although each candidate’s academic record and standardized test scores, if submitted, are important elements in the admissions decision, the candidate’s essays, letter(s) of recommendation, accomplishments outside the classroom, and personal qualities are also carefully considered.
 We understand that students travel many different roads to get to Carolina, and we celebrate the variety of interests, backgrounds, and aspirations that they bring with them.
 At the same time, it's fair to say that we seek excellence.
 We consider everything that a student submits as part of their application to try and understand not only their achievements and potential, but the context in which those achievements occurred and potential forged.

 By their anticipated date of enrollment, candidates for admission must have graduated from secondary school or have their GED or high school equivalent diploma.